tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * For this demo, we will use a dropout value of `0.2`, which means that on each epoch, we will randomly drop `20%` of the units.

-* The number of units in each `LSTM` layer, is equal to the size of the time window, in this demo, we are taking five previous `T-Bonds` closing prices to predict the next closing price.
+* The number of units in each `LSTM` layer is equal to the size of the time window.
+In this demo, we are taking five previous `T-Bonds` closing prices to predict the next closing price.

 Explain to students that the optimizer and loss parameters need to be specified to compile the model.
-For a regression problem, a good starting choice for these parameters is to use `adam` for the optimizer and `mean_squre_error` for the loss function.
+For a regression problem, a good starting point for these parameters is to use `adam` for the optimizer and `mean_squre_error` for the loss function.
 Further information about these can be found on [the Keras API for TensorFlow website](https://www.tensorflow.org/api_docs/python/tf/keras/layers/LSTM).

 ```python
 # Compile the model